blentz100/missing-semester-solutions/README.md

       2. Juggling Commits

-          //We need to change newImage even though that commit is way back in history
+          Another use case that happens commonly is we need to change a commit way back in our commit history.

+          The section utilizes ```git commit --amend```.
+A good explanation of that command is at the [Pro Git Book](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
+This is useful for making a small change to your most recent commit, like modifying the commit message.

+          Here is the problem:

+         We will overcome this difficulty by doing the following:

-          git rebase -i C1 //reorder so the commit we want is on top
+         We will re-order the commits so the one we want to change is on top with git rebase -i

-          git checkout newImage //get setup to make the change to newImage
+         We will git commit --amend to make the slight modification

+         Then we will re-order the commits back to how they were previously with git rebase -i

+         Finally, we will move main to this updated part of the tree to finish the level (via the method of your choosing)

+         There are many ways to accomplish this overall goal (I see you eye-ing cherry-pick), and we will see more of them later, but for now let's focus on this technique.
+Lastly, pay attention to the goal state here -- since we move the commits twice, they both get an apostrophe appended.
+One more apostrophe is added for the commit we amend, which gives us the final form of the tree

+           ```
+          git rebase -i C1

+          git checkout newImage

-          git commit --amend //make the change to newImage
+          git commit --amend

-          git checkout caption...
+          git checkout caption

-          git rebase -i C1 //reorder back to the original order
+          git rebase -i C1

-          git branch -f main HEAD~3 //move main to this updated part of the tree with the force -f flag
+          git branch -f main C3

+          git checkout main

+          ```

       3. Juggling Commits #2